Yogeshvari

 Yogeshvari (Sanskrit: योगेश्वरी), also rendered Jogeshvari, is an epithet of the Hindu goddess Durga, a contraction of Yoga-īśvarī, meaning "goddess of yoga".
+Her most prominent temple is situated in the town of Ambejogai in Beed district of Maharashtra.
+Other prominent temples are Jogeshwari Mandir in Pune, where she is revered as the Gramadevi or the protector diety of the city.

 Veneration

-Many Brahmins of Western India, such as Gujarat and Rajasthan, revere Yogeshvari as their kuladevi.
+Many Brahmins of Western India, such as Maharashtra, Goa, Chattisgarh, Gujarat and Rajasthan, revere Yogeshvari as their kuladevi.